datacoves/docs/docs/how-tos/airflow/use-variables-and-connections.md

 # Variables and Connections
+>[!NOTE]dbt-coves generate airflow-dags does not support reading variables/connections.

 The best way to store and retrieve information within Airflow is to use `Variables` and `Connections`, both available on the `Admin` upper dropdown.